NBISweden/workshop-reproducible-research/docs/git.md

 You will now see the files as they were when we first added them.
 Specifically you can see that the `Dockerfile` is back, even though we deleted it!
-Click on the Code tab to the left to return to the overview of the latest repo version.
+Click on the *Code* tab to the left to return to the overview of the latest repository version.

 !!! note "Quick recap"
     We learned some of the most important features of the GitHub interface and